ccollins77/firetunnel/README.md

 # cp summer.jpg /etc/firetunnel/firetunnel.secret
 `````

 Any file will do as long as the same file is installed on both computers.
-You also need to configure the access permissions:
+\We recommend you configure the access permissions as follows:
 `````
 # chmod 600 /etc/firetunnel/firetunnel.secret
 `````